What is ‘Assessment Without Levels’ and what does this mean to my child?

 Mathematics – The main areas in the new programme of study for mathematics are called domains.
 These are number, measurement, geometry, statistics, ratio and proportion and algebra.
 Two of these, number and geometry, are further divided into subdomains.
 The way that the curriculum is organised varies across the primary age range – every year group will teach specific aspects.
 There is no longer a separate strand of objectives related to using and applying mathematics.
 Instead, there are problem-solving objectives within the other areas of study.
 Most of the changes to the mathematics curriculum involve content being brought down to earlier years, therefore making the learning in each year significantly more challenging.

 At Carbeile we have adopted an assessment system that reflects our everyday planning, lesson delivery and task choice by the children.
 It is a ‘Point in Time’ assessment where teachers will make a judgement about the children in their class about where they are in relation to Age Related Expectations (ARE).
-This is explicitly linked to our Bronze, Silver, Gold task system that is planned into every lesson.
+This is explicitly linked to our Bronze, Silver, Gold and Challenge task system that is planned into every lesson.
 There fore, using the Bronze, Silver, Gold system plus teacher judgement and any test results as a guide, this is the way we will assess and judge your children and is how it will be reported to you:

 Working Securely at ARE: Those children who do the Silver activity in class independently.